mashharuki/HackFS-2023/pkgs/docs/docs.md

 ## About Future

 Since processing has become slow in some areas, I will review the design to see if performance can be improved.
-Also, although not implemented yet, I aim to make the system easier to use and more secure by implementing KYC and account management functions for users.
+Also, although not implemented yet, I want to make the system easier to use and more secure by implementing KYC and account management functions for users.